Scanned-in-lamb ewes have been hot property for much of the year but that trend is beginning to show signs of slowing down.

 KMWL livestock agent Brendan Mansbridge, Forbes, NSW, has been assisting his clients with buying and selling on AuctionsPlus and said demand had been so strong for SIL ewes because the return on investment was quicker for those looking to bounce back after drought.

-Mr Mansbridge said the season had turned around for Central West NSW and producers were eager to get more sheep on the ground.
+Mr Mansbridge said the season had really turned around for Central West NSW and producers were eager to get more sheep on the ground.

 "Some places have had more than twice the amount of rain they had received all of last year and others have already exceeded their average rainfall for the year.